damiendevienne/taxonomy-fr/README.md

 GBIF contains vernacular names for many species in many languages.
-A single zip file can be downloaded here : http://rs.gbif.org/datasets/backbone/backbone-current.zip From there, you can retrieve a file called :
+A single zip file can be downloaded here : http://rs.gbif.org/datasets/backbone/backbone-current.zip

-`VernacularName.tsv`
-and another one called
-`Taxon.tsv`
+The important files here are `VernacularName.tsv` and `Taxon.tsv`

 > Vernacular names for 33359 taxa (April 20th, 2020)

 **3. INPN**

 The INPN is a great resource for species names of species living in France (but not the others).
 The complete data can be downloaded from https://inpn.mnhn.fr/docs-web/docs/download/301786

+The important file here is `TAXREFvXX.txt` where XX is the current version.

 > Vernacular names for 114194 taxa (April 20th, 2020; TAXREFv13)